 To implement messages on top of existing, arbitrary transport layers, a packet header is included as part of the packet.
 The packet header precedes all data within the packet.
 It is always 8 bytes in length.
-Most importantly, the packet header states the Type and Length of the entire packet.
+Most importantly, the packet header states the Type (section 2.2.3.1.1) and Length (section 2.2.3.1.3) of the entire packet.

-The following is a detailed description of each item within the packet header.
+The following sections provide a detailed description of each item within the packet header.